Dr Justin P. Whalley

 Senior Postdoctoral Bioinformatician

 I am a senior postdoctoral bioinformatician in the Knight group studying the the varying responses of the innate immune system.
-I teach the Introduction to Statistics module to first year DPhil in Genomic Medicine and Statistics students, here at the Wellcome Centre for Human Genetics.
+I teach the Introduction to Statistics module to first year DPhil in Genomic Medicine and Statistics students.
 I am also a Research Member of Common Room at Kellogg College.

 We can produce, large, detailed datasets detailing genes’ expression in the innate immune system cells under various treatments.
 I enjoy the technical and mathematical challenge of reducing these multi-dimensional datasets to a set of quintessential features that can help us further understand the innate immune system.
 I look to use partial least squares and similar methods to provide us with powerful techniques to find which samples have an extreme response to treatment and which genes are differentially expressed in these cases.
 Another useful tool is tensor decomposition, allowing us to pinpoint interesting gene expression patterns; dependent on which sample and under which treatment the genes are acting under.
 This will hopefully lead to a better understand our innate immune system and the associated important diseases from auto-inflammatory states to sepsis.